GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ---

 ## What is Forex Trading
-The foreign currency exchange, known as the forex market where forex traders make money by buying and selling currencies through online forex broker trading platforms.
-Forex is the world's largest market compared to stocks, options, and futures where currencies are traded 24 hours a day for five business days a week.
+The foreign currency exchange,  as the forex market, is where forex traders make money by buying and selling currencies through online forex broker trading platforms.
+Forex is the world's largest market compared to stocks, options, and futures, where currencies are traded 24 hours a day for five business days a week.

 ## How Forex Trading Works
-For an offline forex trading example, imagine you want to travel from your country, let's say the United States of America, to Japan.
-In this situation, you need to convert your cash from USD to YEN at a nearby money changer.
-You are essentially selling dollars and buying yen at the given rates provided by the exchanger.
-These rates include the actual yen currency value plus some commission charged by the exchanger.
+For an offline forex trading example, imagine you want to travel from your country, the United States of America, to Japan.
+In this situation, you must convert your cash from USD to YEN at a nearby money changer.
+You are essentially selling dollars and buying yen at the rates the exchanger provides.
+These rates include the actual yen currency value plus some commission the exchanger charges.

 If you find the given rates acceptable and are willing to buy the yen currencies at a specific amount of dollars, the transaction will be completed.
 Otherwise, you may choose to seek another exchanger offering lower rates.